May 06, 2011

 unknown date

-This was a governmental photo survey of the Sheridan Road and the exists to both inner and outer drives so to assess the conditions of both roadways for the widening of the outer drive in Lake View as well as other areas along the lakefront as far north as Foster Avenue.
+This was a governmental photo survey of both Inner and Outer Drives so to assess the conditions of both roadways for the widening of the Outer Drive in Lake View as well as other areas along the lakefront as far north as Foster Avenue.

 These photos were taken by the Illinios Department of Transportation - IDOT and sourced from University of Chicago - UIC via Explore Chicago Collection

-These two photos show what was called Byron Place feeding into Sheridan Road.
-Byron Place now part of Sheridar Road West helps form an island around what is called today
+These two photos show what was once called Byron Place that feed into the west towards Sheridan Road.
+Byron Place now part of Sheridan Road west helps form an island around what is called today

-The shed is still in used for garden supplies
+The shed is still in use for garden supplies

 Traffic headng north and south from Byron Place